quartzsand/WebOCR/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+What you need to install the software.
 * [Node.js and NPM](https://www.npmjs.com/get-npm) - The JS run time environment.

 ### Installing